Hamziniii/Machina.js/README.md

 I would recommend getting the cli tool [Typescript Node Dev](https://www.npmjs.com/package/ts-node-dev).
 This tool is like nodemon, but for ts and it doesnt output js.
 If you want some project examples, go into the example folder.
+I would highly recommend looking at the example folder because it gives a general outline of what you should do.

 ## Decorator (class) vs No decorators
 There are two methods of using this: decorators or no decorators.